iaprojectg8/Data-Extraction-from-GEE/README.md

 An express install should be enough, it should contain everything you need.

-You can watch this video, it is quite well explained, but you should not have the same version as the guy who explains, so you<> should not look for the QGIS folder but instead for the OSGeo4W one which is usually at the root of your computer (default installation location during the setup) or at the location you installed it.
+You can watch this video, it is quite well explained, but **you should not** have the same version as the guy who explains, so you should not look for the QGIS folder but instead for the **`OSGeo4W`** one which **have to be** at the root of your computer (default installation location during the setup is `C:\OSGeo4W`, keep it, if you change it it will not work).

 [![Watch the video](images/osgeo4w/pyqgis_standalone.jpg)](https://www.youtube.com/watch?v=9i16cFZy5M4&t=149s)

 If you did not understand well the video here is a summary of what is explained in it.

-1. First you should go to the python configuration of your OSGeo4W to make a copy of the python executable of QGIS and give it a name that you would recognize easily.
-Here as you can see I renamed it `pythonq` to ease the call then.
+1. First you should go to the python configuration of your OSGeo4W to make a copy of the python executable for QGIS and give it the name **`pythonq`**.
+If you don't rename it like this it will **not work**.
 Indeed if you don't change the name of the python executable, it may never be called as you may have another python version out of QGIS.
 It should be in a similar directory as this one:
 ![Screenshot of the python folder in QGIS](images/osgeo4w/python_installation.png)

 2. Then you should go to the environment variables.
-Try typing it in the Windows search bar and click on `Modifier les variables d'environnement pour votre compte`, because pyqgis does not require to have special privileges to run it.
-For the following, I need to warn you, the paths I put in my variables correspond to my system configuration and especially the OSGeo4W configuration.
-If you did not install OSGeo4W at the same location as me, the paths will change a bit.
+Try typing it in the Windows search bar and click on `Modifier les variables d'environnement pour votre compte`.
 ![Screenshot of the python folder in QGIS](images/osgeo4w/environment_variable.png)

-3. From here you should navigate to the configuration file for the python executable for pyqgis, [pyqgis/utils/python_executable.json](pyqgis/utils/python_executable.json), and put your own python executable for QGIS, if it is not called `pythonq`.

-4. For the `Path` or `PATH` variable, you should **Add** those kind of paths:
+4. You need to modify the `Path` or `PATH` variable, you should **Add** those paths:
 ![Screenshot of path variable](images/osgeo4w/path_variable.png)